 Mumbai is exotic and colorful, a direct contrast to Paris.
 Traditional saris are going by the wayside with their multi-layered draping, but not the bright colors!
 Sophisticated Indian women are wearing less layers, but more patterns.
 The women seem much happier than Parisian women on the outside despite some challenging conditions they live in just because their dress is cheerful and flatters their skin tones.
 Their smiles are warm and gentle, as are their manners.

 In Mumbai, it struck me that the prettiest buildings were ones that the Brits had commissioned or influenced, but that in general they were not well-preserved and lacked strong character.
 The depth of the poverty permeates the cracks in the facades of every building.
-Even the facades of the more middle income homes were cracked, and littered with trash, or laundry hanging in the polluted air.
+Even the faces of the more middle income homes were cracked, and littered with trash, or laundry hanging in the polluted air.
 Yet, there was a simple beauty that enabled us to overcome the otherwise depressing looking city.
 People in Mumbai mostly work with their hands and everyone has a job of importance, whether it’s stone washing jeans to be shipped to foreign lands or a tailor working in a nook altering clothing while chatting with passers-by.
-Time is something most Mumbaikars have and that my friends is true luxury.
+Time is something most Mumbaikars have and that, my friends, is true luxury.

 Traffic is one thing both cities have in common, albeit in different ways.
 Paris has a great deal of pedestrian traffic due to public transportation and motorcycles are growing in numbers but it is seems like organized chaos and the city is easily navigated.
 Mumbai is crowded day and night with automobile traffic.
 Mostly riddled with old beat up taxicabs, the drivers beep constantly while they are driving, making the city seem more hyper than it really is and keeps tourists on sensory over-load when traversing across the city.